Dzhe

 Abkhaz uses it to represent the voiced retroflex affricate /ɖʐ/.
-The ligature џь is used to represent the /dʒ/ sound.
+The digraph џь is used to represent the /dʒ/ sound.

 History

 The letter Dzhe was first used in the 15th-century Romanian Cyrillic alphabet, as a modified form of the letter ч.
 Serbian scribes began using it in the 17th century.
 Vuk Karadžić included it in his Cyrillic script reform, when the letter entered widespread use.